Congratulations on the purchase of your new vehicle. All vehicles in Alberta require current Alberta vehicle registration.

 Required Documents for All Alberta Vehicle Registrations

 You will also require a Bill of Sale from the dealership or previous owner or Lease papers.
-If you are purchasing from a dealer, the dealer can fax the paperwork to 403 272-7037 or email to email@example.com.
-If you are purchasing from an individual, you will need to bring an original Bill of Sale (no photocopies please).
+If you are purchasing from a dealer, the dealer can fax the paperwork to 403 272-7037 or email to firstname.lastname@example.org.
+If you are purchasing from an individual, you will need to bring a Bill of Sale.

 If the vehicle was previously leased and the current owner hasn’t removed the lease status, you will need to purchase a lien search for $16 or provide a letter from the leasing company in order to register the vehicle in your name.

 We also need to see Proof of Insurance valid for the day that you come in (meaning the term can’t have expired yesterday or start tomorrow).
 We can see a digital copy on your phone or you can have your insurance company email it to email@example.com.